 2a.
 On success, "204 No content" shall be returned by the NF Service Consumer.

 2b.
-On failure or redirection, the appropriate HTTP status code (e.g. "403 Forbidden") indicating the error shall be returned and appropriate additional error information should be returned.* * * End of Changes * * * *
+On failure or redirection, the appropriate HTTP status code (e.g. "403 Forbidden") indicating the error shall be returned and appropriate additional error information should be returned.

+When the AMF received the following response code (and application error), the AMF should consider the subscription is no longer valid and terminate the subscription:

+- "400 Bad Request" with application error "RESOURCE_CONTEXT_NOT_FOUND"

+- "401 Unauthorized" (e.g. when the NF consumer incorrectly enabled certain HTTP authentication mechanism on the callback URI)

+- "404 Not Found"

+* * * End of Changes * * * *

 Table 5.2.7.2-1: Protocol and application errors common to several 5GC SBI API specifications (HTTP server)